johnwesleyquintero/scalesmart/README.md

 3. Configure environment variables:

     - Create a `.env.local` file based on `.env.example`.
     - Set the necessary environment variables, such as database connection strings and API keys.
+Note that Supabase setup is required; refer to the Supabase documentation for details on setting up your database and obtaining connection strings.

 4. Run the development server: